harleycalvert/nvims/docs/DATABASE.md

 #### `state_funding_details`

+State-specific funding attributes stored as a flexible `jsonb` payload, keyed by enrolment and state.
+Captures Skills First (VIC), Smart & Skilled (NSW), or other jurisdiction-specific funding fields without requiring schema changes for each state program.
+The unique constraint ensures at most one funding record per enrolment per state.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |